vBrit/3-Tier-Apps/README.md

 ansible-playbook -i inventories/production/inventory.yml deploy.yml

-# Lab AutoDeployment Collection !!!!NEEDTOFINISH!!!!

 ## Overview

-This playbook will create a new 3 Tier Apps based on the 3-Tier Apps used in the HOL from VMWare
+This playbook will create a new 3 Tier Apps based on the 3-Tier Apps used in the HOL from VMWare.
+I created this to spin up quick 3-Tier apps to run inside SDDC created using https://github.com/rutgerblom/SDDC.Lab/tree/dev-v3

 ## Requirements

+Ansible Controller - I used ubuntu 18

+Update deploy_ova_vms.yml to point to the location of the Photon OS on your Ansilble Controller.
+(Tried and tested with Photon 3, Photon 4 not working atm)

+NSX Segments named SEG-App, SEG-Web, SEG-DB.

+Edit the inventory/production/group_vars/all.yml and update

+SiteCode - I used 21 and with my IPv4 the IP's used will be 10.225.21.11, 12, 13 for Web Servers, 10.225.22.10 App Server and 10.225.23.10 for DB Server.
+Passwords
+DNS - Not that its used but it may later
+IPv4 - 10.225.
+vCenter FQDN
+Username
+DataCenter
+Cluster
+DataStore

 ### Playbooks

+ansible-playbook -i inventories/production/inventory.yml deploy.yml

 #### Root Directory